kmm337/MechaCar_Statistical_Analysis/README.md

 ![coils_box_plots](/images/coils_box_plots.png)

 The design specifications dictate the variance of the suspension coils must not exceed 100 psi.
 A single test of variance can be performed using the chi-square distribution.
 The null hypothesis is that the sample variance is less than or equal to 100 psi.
-The alternative hypothesis is that the sample variane is greater than 100 psi.
+The alternative hypothesis is that the sample variance is greater than 100 psi.
 The test statistic is X^2 = (n-1) * sample variance / the target variance of 100 psi.

 Looking at all 3 lots together, the test-statistic is 92.8174, p-value=.9999.
 We cannot reject the null hypothesis that the variance is less than or equal to 100.